kchen3490/AOOD-RPG/README.md

 To run the application, please visit https://www.oracle.com/java/technologies/javase/jdk18-archive-downloads.html and download the Java SE Development Kit 18.0.1.1 on whichever OS you're on.

-Once you have the JDK downloaded, we hope you enjoy!
+Once you have the JDK, Resources folder, and the exe file downloaded, we hope you enjoy!